-Many couples in which one partner has genital herpes (HSV-2) have a healthy sex life and still never transmit it to the uninfected partner.
-Taking precautions like avoiding sex during and around the time of an outbreak, using condoms, and taking antiviral medication like Valocyclovir (Valtrex) or Acyclovir drastically reduces the likelihood of transmission.
-The statistics indicate that it’s possible to get your chances of transmitting HSV-2 down very low.
-This post will break down herpes transmission rates with the use of varying precautions and other factors.
+Many couples in which one partner has genital herpes have a healthy sex life — and still never transmit it to the uninfected partner.
+Precautions like avoiding sex during and near an outbreak, condom use, and taking antivirals like Valtrex or Acyclovir all drastically reduce transmission rates.
+In fact, it’s possible to get your chances of transmitting it down very low.
+This post will break down herpes transmission rates, including female to male and male to female rates.

 Suppressive Therapy with Valtrex

 Suppressive therapy is the use of prescription Valtrex on a daily basis whether an outbreak is present or not.
 Whereas Valtrex is commonly used to stop an outbreak, it can also be used daily to prevent outbreaks from occurring to begin with.
 This daily use of Valtrex also reduces the proclivity of the virus to “shed”, i.e. be contagious as often.
 Its use appears in studies to reduce the viral shedding periods by 50%.